TABLE OF CONTENTS

 Stemming from the previous point on the different types of subscription book club types, determining the contents of your box will be key.
 For example, Used Books Monthly puts together tiers for 1, 2, or 4 used books per month using customer-selected preferences.
 While on the other hand, the Once Upon a Book Club box includes 1 fiction novel with a few related gifts, providing a unique experience for customers.

 A popular way to accommodate consumers is to provide your service in a tiered format.
-Tier 1 is the basic model with a small amount of offerings and a cheaper price point.
+Tier 1 is the basic model with a small number of offerings and a cheaper price point.
 As the tiers go up, the higher the subscriber cost and the better the contents.

 Book Subscription Merchant Account

 It is established that subscription services are a booming industry.
 But it is important to remember that it can be difficult to find a merchant account for it.
 When starting a book subscription service or any subscription-based business, opting for a traditional merchant account will not be your best option.

 High chargeback rates and issues with subscription customer retention deter many banks from accepting businesses with recurring payment processing.
 They don’t have the infrastructure or the risk mitigation procedures to support subscription businesses.
 Luckily, a high risk credit card processing account is one of the many options available for continuity business owners looking to accept credit cards online.

 Do not make the mistake of considering only the price when choosing your merchant account.
 You need to understand the components and factors that necessitate the price.
 With that in mind, the following factors are what you should consider avoiding any potential pitfalls.

 1. Subscription service needs

 Ask yourself what you and your business needs.
 Do you need to accept credit cards, checks, direct deposits, or alternative payment methods?
 Depending on the extent of payments that you choose to accept, different credit card processing companies will be able to set up the gateway on your website shopping cart.

 2. Customers’ payment preferences